gohugoio/hugo/docs/content/extras/aliases.md

 ## Important Behaviors

 1. *Hugo makes no assumptions about aliases.
 They also don't change based on your UglyUrls setting.
-You Need to provide a relative path and the complete filename or directory.*
+You need to provide absolute path to your webroot and the complete filename or directory.*

 2. *Aliases are rendered prior to any content and will be overwritten by